Oregon State University: Military

 Oregon State University is one of the few universities to have ROTC detachments for each branch of the US Military.
 Oregon State University Army ROTC is a distinguished program and has been taught regularly since 1873.
 The so-called Beaver Battalion is known as the West Point of the West for producing more commissioned officers than any other non-military school during World War II.
 It is located in McAlexander Fieldhouse, named after General Ulysses G. McAlexander, the former commander of Army ROTC.

 After the Second World War ended in 1945, a Department of Naval Science was added at Oregon State.
-Providing officer training for both the US Navy and the US Marine Corps, it is now one of the largest in the nation and has earned the unofficial title "Naval Academy of the Northwest."
-On July 1, 1949, the US Army Air Corps training branch became a separate officer training unit now known as Aerospace Science.
+Providing officer training for both the US Navy and the US Marine Corps, it became one of the largest in the nation and has earned the unofficial title "Naval Academy of the Northwest."
+On July 1, 1949, the US Army Air Corps training branch became a separate officer training unit later known as Aerospace Science.
 The Oregon State Air Force ROTC draws more freshmen scholarships than any other AFROTC unit in the nation and has had over 1,000 officers commissioned.
 In 1977, two graduates of the OSU AFROTC became the first women pilots in the Air Force.
-Today, the Army and Air Force ROTC programs at the university share the McAlexander Fieldhouse.
+The Army and Air Force ROTC programs at the university share the McAlexander Fieldhouse.

 Libraries

 In 1999, OSU finished a $40 million remodeling of the campus library.
 Known as the Valley Library, the remodeled building was selected by The Library Journal as its 1999 Library of the Year, the first academic library so named.

+The Valley Library is home to the Oregon Hops and Brewing Archives, the first archive in the United States dedicated to collecting, preserving, and sharing the history of hops cultivation and brewing in the Pacific Northwest.
+Housed in OSU’s Special Collections and Archives Research Center, the archive contains materials related to regional hops and barley farming, craft and home brewing, cider, mead, and OSU’s own brewing research dating back to the 1890s.
+The archive’s collections include the papers of Fred Eckhardt, industry periodicals, research reports, oral histories, photographs, memorabilia, brewery advertising art, and records from organizations like the Oregon Hop Growers Association and Pink Boots Society.